frymanofer/Python_WakeWordDetection/docs/python_wake_word.md

-# API Documentation for Keyword Detection
+# API Documentation for Wake Word / Keyword Detection

+# Python Wakeword Detection Library
+Learn how to implement "wake word", AKA  detection in Python applications with this lightweight and efficient library.

 ## Overview
 This module provides functionality for detecting specific keywords in audio input using a machine learning model.
 It utilizes asynchronous programming and threading to manage keyword detection and callbacks effectively.